-The Family Educational Rights and Privacy Act of 1974 protects the privacy of students.
-Under this Act, students have the right to inspect and review their education records and have the right to challenge records when they are inaccurate, misleading, or otherwise in violation of the student's privacy rights.
+In 1974, President Ford signed into law the amendments to the Family Educational Rights and Privacy Act.
+This act protects the privacy of students, provides them the right to inspect and review educational records and provides the opportunity for a hearing to challenge records when they are inaccurate, misleading or in violation of the student's rights of privacy.
+At the University of Maine at Machias, the Registrar's Office should be contacted regarding questions of interpretation of this law.